1. Select Workflow to invoke the Script builder.

-For example, let us create a simple function to display a number.
-Specify the function name as display.
-Since this function does not return any argument, the return type is void.
-Argument a of type int, will be passed to this function, when called.
+For example, let us create a simple function to calculate the number of days.
+Specify the function name as CalculateDays.
+This function takes arguments sdate and edate of type date, as inputs to this function, and the return type is int.
 Create the function by selecting the Create the Function button.

-The function display will be added to the Functions tree under the namespace test, as shown in the screen-shot below.
+4. The function CalculateDays will be added to the Functions tree under the namespace Calculations, as shown in the screen-shot below.
 Select the function from the Functions tree and add the required deluge statements to be executed, using drag-n-drop or Free-flow scripting.
-For example, we add the Deluge statement Info to display a given number.
 Select Save Script to save the function.

-You can use the Execute Script option to test if your function is executed as defined, by specifying the required values as arguments to the function.
-For example, to execute the display function, we specify a value for the argument (int a).
-On submit, the Info input.a deluge statement is executed , as shown in the screen-shot below:
+5. You can use the Execute Script option to test if your function is executed as defined, by specifying the required values as arguments to the function.
+For example, to execute the Calculate days function, we specify a value for the arguments (sdate,edate).
+By clicking the On submit, the deluge statement is executed.
+The dialog box below shown below requests the user to enter a value for input arguments.

 Zoho Creator supports Form Objects that can be passed as argument to a user-defined Function.
 A Form Object represents a collection of records in a Form.
 Refer the topic Passing Form object as argument to the function, for more information.